"Spend my money": Shatta Bandle flaunts handsome son, reminds GH of his wealth

 Describing himself as a rich man, the diminutive young man bragged about his wealth as he urged his son to live lavishly when he grew up.

-The funny video portrays Shatta Bandle as a responsible dad had raked in over 200,000 likes and 4000 comments at the time of writing the report.
+The funny video, which portrays Shatta Bandle as a responsible dad, had raked in over 200,000 likes and 4000 comments at the time of writing the report.

 Watch the video